robertpakalns/redline-client/CONTRIBUTING.md

 - macOS: `x86_64-apple-darwin` and `aarch64-apple-darwin`
 - Linux: `x86_64-unknown-linux-gnu` and `aarch64-unknown-linux-gnu`

-To build the client locally, you will need only one `.node` file for each plugin (`npx napi build --release --platform --js false`).
+To build the client locally, you will need only one `.node` file for each plugin (`npx napi build --release --platform --no-js`).

 5. Build Electron Client:
 ```bash